Root Awakening

 Then he wrote: Useful is not the same as alive.
 I have been hiding inside the distinction.

 He looked at the sentence.
-The same compact pressure as every other line in the book.
+The same compact pressure as every other line in the notebook.
 His hand.
 His words.
 His.

-He put the notebook on the bar between them.
+He capped the pen and put the notebook on the bar between them.

 Alex looked at it.
 Then at Dale.

 The sentence arrived in the short-sentence register, the one where the armor was off, the one he so rarely let himself speak in that it felt like a different voice.
-Not dramatized.
-Just true, and said to another person, which was the only way a true thing became real.
+True, and said to another person.
+The only way a true thing became real.

 Alex’s hands were still on the bar.

+Dale shook his head.
 “I don’t know yet what it looks like.
-I’m not—” Dale shook his head.
-“I’m not making a speech.
-I’m not making a promise.
-I don’t have a plan.”
+Not a speech, not a promise.
+No plan.”
 He looked at Alex.
-“But I think the therapist is still in there somewhere.
+“But I think the therapist is still in there.
 And I think I’ve been hoping someone would ask.”

 Alex looked at him for a long moment.
-The laugh lines were still — not somber, but present.
-Fully present.
-He was receiving this the way he received things, without converting it into a lesson or an occasion or a story he would tell someone later.
-Just taking it in, holding it where it could be held.
+The laugh lines were still, present rather than somber.
+He received this the way he received things, taking it in without making anything of it, holding it where it could be held.

 “How long did she think eventually was.”